 The course emphasises the fundamental interconnectedness of our individual experience and - using this ground - deeply enquires into the nature of relationship, personality, suffering and healing.
 In this endeavour, the training group learns to cultivate and deepen personal and interpersonal awareness as a primary psychotherapeutic and transofrmational tool.
 In this endeavour, students are required to undertake 18 small group exchange sessions per year during years 1-3.

 Students begin to see clients in the second year in public placements.
 At the point of graduation students will gain a Masters Degree validated by Middlesex University.
-Our new accreditation with the British Association for Counselling and Psychotherapy (BACP) means that students are able to register with BACP at the point of graduation.
-From that point, students are able to enter the BACP accreditation process.
 Students can also then continue through our clinical pathway and achieve accreditation with the United Kingdom Council for Psychotherapy (UKCP) as Psychotherapists.

 For many years, students have experienced our four-year MA to be a life-changing journey, which has led to both profound personal transformation as well as professional qualifications.
 We aim to support students through this journey on the path towards a truly meaningful and compassionate professional engagement.